datacarpentry/python-socialsci/_episodes/08-Pandas.md

 keypoints:
 - "pandas is a Python library containing functions and data structures to assist in data analysis"
 - "pandas data structures are the Series (like a vector) and the Dataframe (like a table)"
-- "the pandas `read_csv` function allows you to read an entire `csv` file into a dataframe"
+- "the pandas `read_csv` function allows you to read an entire `csv` file into a Dataframe"
 ---

 ## What is Pandas?